 Be ambitious but realistic: It’s essential to think big and consider what is realistically possible within a given time frame.

 For example, suppose one of your fitness goals is to become an elite athlete who competes in world championships.
-In that case, this might require more than just three months’ worth of training—but if your goal is improving general health and wellness by running more often or joining an adult sports league, then this may be something that could be accomplished within a few weeks or months depending on how usually you work out during those periods.
+In that case, this might require more than just three months’ worth of training—but if your goal is improving general health and wellness by running more often or joining an adult sports league, then this may be something that could be accomplished within a few weeks or months, depending on how often you work out during those periods.
 The same principle applies to sales and marketing.

 Step 1.
 Optimize your website